The Family Dog

 Josh Billings

 Who doesn’t love their dog?
-They give their families unconditional love every minute of every day.
+Dogs give their families unconditional love every minute of every day.
 One way for us to give back is to get more hands-on with daily training.
-It’s so rewarding and it immediately deepens the relationship while providing mental stimulation.
+It’s so rewarding, immediately deepening the relationship while providing mental stimulation.
 Surprisingly, it only takes ten minutes a day.

 So, what impact has your dog had on your family?
 I’d love you hear your experiences.